-Aspiration can cause lung inflammation (chemical pneumonitis), infection (bacterial pneumonia or abscess—see Overview of Pneumonia), or airway obstruction.
+Aspiration can cause lung inflammation (chemical pneumonitis), infection (bacterial pneumonia or lung abscess), or airway obstruction.
 However, most episodes of aspiration cause minor symptoms or pneumonitis rather than infection or obstruction, and some patients aspirate with no sequelae.
-Drowning is discussed in Drowning; airway obstruction is discussed in Overview of Respiratory Arrest : Etiology.
+Drowning may also cause inflammation of the lungs.

 Risk factors for aspiration include

 Impaired swallowing (such as occurs after some strokes or other neurologic diseases)

 Gastrointestinal devices and procedures (eg, nasogastric tube placement)

 Respiratory devices and procedures (eg, endotracheal tube placement—see Ventilator-Associated Pneumonia)